ayush-saklani/classsync/README.md

 - [ ] copy to side button ***[ jaise 2 hrs ki class hai tab on hover to copy data so the slot at right ] [ future feature ]***
 - [ ] faculty exchange of teaching slot permanently and temporarily
 - [ ] room ds change
+- [ ] college events handling and holiday flashes [ save event get 7 event and get all events delete and update events all required accordingly  ]